- Age Spots

 Why does Isotretinoin work for acne?

 Exactly why isotretinoin is so effective is not completely clear.
-It seems that this medication shuts down the functioning oil gland and loosens the plugs in the pores emptying them out during the 5 or 6 months the medication is used.
+It seems that this medication shuts down the functioning oil gland and loosens the plugs in the pores emptying them out during the five or six months the medication is used.

 Can I get the brand name, Accutane?